sporto/elm-workshop/content/02-hello-world/02-first-app.md

 elm-reactor
 ```

 Then open http://localhost:8000 and click on `Hello.elm`.
 This should display the text “Hello” on an otherwise blank page.
-Excellent—we have our first Elm app!
+Excellent -- we have our first Elm app!

 ---